-When we become adults we put aside our childish things and, unfortunately, one of these is play.
+When we become adults, we tend to put aside our childish things and, unfortunately, one of these is play.

-If your main form of entertainment is screen time with an electronic device, turn that thing off and engage in some endorphin-boosting fun instead.
+If your main form of entertainment is screen time, turn off your electronic devices and engage in some endorphin-enhancing fun instead.

-If it’s been so long that you’ve forgotten how to play, here are some ideas to get your started.
+If it’s been so long that you’ve forgotten how to play, here are some ideas to get you started:

 Take a Sauna

-Taking a sauna is a traditional way to relax, detox, and socialize — and now you can add increasing endorphins to the list.
-(27)
+Taking a sauna is a traditional way to relax, detox, and socialize.

 It’s believed that the heat from a sauna is responsible for this effect, so if you don’t have access to a sauna, taking a hot shower can also do the trick.

-Mind-body healing techniques of all kinds can help you relax and thereby reduce stress and anxiety.
+Mind-body therapies of all kinds can help you relax and, thereby, reduce stress and anxiety.